 We designed and implemented a framework to microbenchmark and analyze different queue implementations under configurable contention.
 The framework emulates a multi-threaded producer-consumer setup where each thread enqueues and dequeues in alternating order an element to a shared queue.
 The framework allows to specify the number of threads, the number of elements each thread enqueues and dequeues, how much computation is performed between queueing operations, and which queue implementation to use.
-We focus on two microbenchmark configurations: 1. a high contention configuration where no computational load in between queueing operations is performed and 2. a low contention configuration where in between any two queueing operations additional computational load is created by executing an iterative algorithm that calculates in 500 loop iterations an approximation of $\pi$ which takes in total on average 1130ns.
+We focus on two microbenchmark configurations.
+In Section 6.1 we analyze a high contention configuration where no computational load in between queueing operations is performed.
+In Section 6.1 we discuss the results of a low contention configuration where in between any two queueing operations additional computational load is created by executing an iterative algorithm that calculates in 500 loop iterations an approximation of $\pi$ which takes in total on average 1130ns.

 We evaluate each queue implementation with an increasing number of threads and determine its performance, scalability, and semantics.
 Performance is shown in number of operations performed per millisecond.
 Scalability is performance with an increasing number of threads.
-Semantics is average semantical deviation as computed by our tool described in Section 4.
+Semantics is average lateness $ML(H_L)$ , average age $MA(H_L)$ , and average semantical deviation $MSD(H_L)$ of $H_L$ as computed by our tool described in Section 4.1.